JOIN LOGIN JOIN

 Image Credit @Kittenmeetswarhammer

-When you really look at the model, it’s a fantastically unique conversion!
-It can definitely be passed off as a legitimate model.
 Yes, it’s that good because it fooled the entire internet for a few minutes.
-While this might not be an official GW miniature, it sure gives a good footprint for female Primaris Space Marines in the future.
+While this may not be an official GW miniature, it certainly provides a good foundation for female Primaris Space Marines in the future.
 If GW ever decides to go that way…

 Ex-GW Employee Weighs in on Female Space Marines in 40k

 The age-old debate of female Space Marines reignites with the latest from an ex-GW employee and key insights into their release cycle.
-A few years back, a hobbyist on Twitter reposted some of the old pics of the female Space Marines from the adventurers line and explained his take on why they never really “took off” back in the late 19080s.
+A few years ago, a hobbyist on Twitter reposted some of the old pictures of the female Space Marines from the Adventurers line and explained his take on why they never really “took off” back in the late 1980s.

 female space marines